keirl/coms4156_jumpstart/README.md

 We strongly recommend that you browse the App Engine docs to get a feel for what is happening under the hood.

 #### Connect Travis to App Engine for Continuous Deployment
-You are going to follow the guide [here](https://docs.travis-ci.com/user/deployment/google-app-engine/), [here](https://cloud.google.com/solutions/continuous-delivery-with-travis-ci), and [here](https://blog.travis-ci.com/2013-01-14-new-client/)
+You are going to follow the guide [here](https://docs.travis-ci.com/user/deployment/google-app-engine/), [here](https://cloud.google.com/solutions/continuous-delivery-with-travis-ci), and [here](https://blog.travis-ci.com/2013-01-14-new-client/).

+Assuming you installed Ruby earlier, simply call `sudo gem install travis`

 #### Advanced things to look into...
 You can integrate GitHub into Slack so that you see all commits.
 You can do the same with [Travis builds](https://docs.travis-ci.com/user/notifications/#Configuring-slack-notifications).